 There are many different types of identity theft, and the list just keeps growing.
 Financial Identity Theft occurs when an impostor obtains someone’s personal identifying information (PII) and uses it for financial gain; such as obtaining lines of credit, credit cards, financial institution account takeover or enlistment, or even signing up for utilities.

-One form of identity theft that can affect a business is Corporate Identity Theft.
-This is when someone manipulates a business's identifying information in order to commit fraud or other crimes in the business's name.
+Governmental Identity Theft occurs when a thief uses someone else’s PII to obtain employment, governmental benefits, or even tax refunds.
+Usually, the victim learns of this when a tax return is held by the state, or when wages are levied by the court or government.
+Another form of identity theft is Corporate Identity Theft.
+This is when someone manipulates a business’s identifying information in order to commit fraud or other crimes in the business’s name.

 How does your information become compromised?

-Vishing attacks happen when individuals receive telephone calls, either live or automated, to obtain personal identifying information.
-Oftentimes, the caller will use a very viable, respectable company's name such as a bank or even a government agency like the IRS, and ask for social security or account numbers.
-Sometimes, they will ask you to call an anonymous number and leave your account number or other personal identifying information.
-They use fear tactics to lure you in; they may say that your credit has been compromised and you need to immediately contact them or ask you to verify a credit card number because they fear it has been duplicated.
+VISHING attacks happen when individuals receive telephone calls, either live or automated, to obtain personal identifying information.
+Oftentimes, the caller uses a viable, respectable company’s name such as a bank or even a government agency like the IRS; and they ask for vital PII such as social security or account numbers.
+They may even use fear tactics to lure you in; like that your identity has been compromised and you need to immediately contact them to verify your account number.
+If something seems “fishy”, it most likely is.

-Phishing scams take place, generally, through e-mail.
-They will re-direct you to a website that may look identical to the business or person they are trying to impersonate.
-Most times, when you are redirected, a pop-up will have fields asking for account numbers, social security numbers or more information.
+PHISHING scams take place most usually through emails.
+They will redirect you to a website that may look identical to the business or person they are trying to impersonate.
+Most times, when you are re-directed, there will be a pop-up asking for account numbers, social security numbers, or other personal information.

 What can you do to protect yourself?